-I love bread, any type of bread, and this Almond and Coconut bread satisfies the bread lover in me, almost as much as a slice fresh and still warm home baked white wheat flour yeasted bread, spread with farmhouse butter and fig jam.
+I love bread, any type of bread, and this low carb and gluten free Almond and Coconut bread satisfies the bread lover in me, almost as much as a slice fresh and still warm home baked white wheat flour yeasted bread, spread with farmhouse butter and fig jam.

 When I discovered in November 2014 that I may have a gluten sensitivity that results in an inflammatory response and joint pain, I was one very devastated bread lover.

 The Coconut bread that I ate at a restaurant in Cape Town a few years back was delicious albeit a bit dry, but I could not find anything similar that was low carb or gluten free.
 Having discovered this recipe for Coconut bread has been a great relief because I finally found something to work with.